El Prieto: Career

-Also known for his strong differences between his exmanager Juan Carlos Echendia of the record company Subterráneo Records and the deceased singer, Mc Ardilla.
+Also known for his strong differences between his exmanager Juan Carlos Echeandia of the record company Subterráneo Records and the deceased singer, Mc Ardilla.
 Were the most talked among other conflicts in the genre, breaking through other singers.

 In 2008, they decided to release "Al Aire Pero Preso" (Free But Jailed), this time as a duo again, without the help of Subterráneo Records, with whom they had some differences.
 The album was very accepted by the fans, but its success did not last long because one year later El Prieto and Rekeson had differences again, which caused them to separate definitively and culminate with the Guerrilla Seca project, leaving many fans disappointed.
 However, Rekeson continued to work on his side, as El Prieto did.

 More than 8 million visits has the video "Petare barrio de pakistan" (Petare Neighborhood Of Pakistan), part I, on YouTube.

 "People do not see the positive side of the video, but the negative side, it's not apology, the positive side: we want to give a message to Venezuela and Latin America of what is happening right now in the neighborhood, which is not just Petare Barrio of Pakistan, but it is all of Latin America of Pakistan, because all the neighborhoods of Latin America are equal", comments El Prieto.

 "In every neighborhood there are good and bad things, everyone plays basketball and football, but suddenly those people who played sports, are victims of a bad play and end up troubled.
 That's where the mess starts, what on the street we call Pakistan."

 "Everyone knows that Pakistan is not in Venezuela, that remains in another continent, but people associate that there is a war and that many people die.
 The people that die there by attack, fall here every weekend.
 Do not cover the sun with a finger."